MatthewKollmer/works-in-progress/vrt_work/say_their_names/README.md

 # About

 These contents are the preliminary code and data used to identify racial violence victims in historical newspapers.
+Below is a process journal as well.
+I update this journal regularly.
+Initially, it was just to help me keep track of tasks and the overall process, but it's turned into a broader resource.
+It has helped collaborators understand what I'm doing, and it showcases _process_ in DH/cultural analytics work more broadly.
+It is not polished academic writing or anything.
+But feel free to read along to see how the Say Their Names Project (a subproject of the larger Virality of Racial Terror Project) is going.

-The code is my own, but full disclaimer: I often collaborate with ChatGPT to make corrections if I get errors and I ask it questions about Python libraries I'm not familiar with.
+Also, full disclaimer: I often collaborate with ChatGPT to make corrections to code if I get errors and I ask it questions about Python libraries I'm not familiar with.

 Also, larger files are not hosted here.
 They can be found in this Box folder: